Korea, Republic of

 - ([adjusted taxable income for the year x 15%] - the total amount of wage increases and mutual growth expenditures) x 20%.

-The rule for 20% additional tax was sunset at the end of December 2022 although a company having untaxed excess corporate earnings reserve carried over from prior years from 2021 and 2022 shall be subject to additional tax in a current year according to the former rule if qualifying expenditures such as facility investment, salary increase, etc. in a current year is less than the prior year’s excess corporate earnings reserve.
+The rule for 20% additional tax was scheduled to sunset at the end of December 2022, although a company having untaxed excess corporate earnings reserve carried over from prior years from 2021 and 2022 shall be subject to additional tax in a current year according to the former rule if qualifying expenditures, such as facility investment, salary increase, etc., in a current year is less than the prior year’s excess corporate earnings reserve.
+The sunset date has been extended by an additional three years until 31 December 2025.
+In extending the sunset, the application of the additional tax has been refined to only include those within a conglomerate group that are subject to restrictions on cross-shareholdings as specified in the Anti-Monopoly and Fair Trade Act.

 Minimum tax

 For SMEs, the minimum tax is the greater of 7% of taxable income before certain tax deductions and credits or actual CIT liability after the deductions and credits.
-For middle market companies that are disqualified from SMEs (so-called ‘medium-scale companies’), an 8% minimum tax rate is applicable for the first three years, starting from the year of the SME disqualification for the first time, and a 9% rate is applicable for the next two years.
+For the companies that are disqualified from SMEs due to specific reasons, the applicable rates are 7% during the first four years after ceasing to qualify, 8% for the next three years, and 9% for the subsequent two years.

 Local income tax